 The V7 Trigger comes with a 21.6V battery that can provide a maximum of 30-minutes suction power.
 This is much longer than many handheld vacs (some models last less than 10 minutes), making the Trigger a great choice for longer cleaning sessions.

 Keep in mind that the battery life is greatly reduced when you switch the vacuum to “MAX” power mode.
-On this setting, you’ll run out of charge in around 6 minutes, which isn’t much time at all.
+On this setting, we found that the vacuum tends to run out of charge in around 5-6 minutes, which isn’t much time at all.
 It also takes approximately 3.5 hours to fully recharge, which is around average for a cordless vacuum.

-Note: Dyson has confusingly named the regular mode as “Powerful” and the boost mode as “MAX.”
+Note: There are two suction power modes on this model.
+Dyson has confusingly named the regular mode as “Powerful” and the boost mode as “MAX.”
 Don’t be fooled – the “Powerful” mode is just the standard suction setting.

 Tools & Accessories